 Bill Fay, general manager of Toyota Division, told Automotive News at the Detroit auto show that the carmaker may offer a Camry TRD yearend, although the more probable date would be next year.
 He said that while the Camry TRD’s tricked-out exhaust systems, oversized wheels and bold exterior may not appeal to its core family buyers, the special edition is too good to pass up.Read the entire article Toyota mulls offering Camry TRD special edition

-“This is the most extreme build we’ve ever unveiled at SEMA,” said Toyota Engagement Marketing and Motorsports National Manager Steve Appelbaum.
-“The transformation from seemingly stock Camry to full-blown racecar just shocks the senses.
-Chuck Wade and the team at Motorsports Technical Center did a truly spectacular job executing the vision of this project.”Read the entire article 2014 SEMA Show: 2015 Toyota Sleeper Camry is an 850-hp dragster
+Steve Appelbaum, Toyota Engagement Marketing and Motorsports National Manager, called the Sleeper Camry as the most extreme build they have unveiled at SEMA.
+He quipped that the transformation of the stock Camry to a full-blown racecar astounds the senses.
+He noted that Chuck Wade and the team at Motorsports Technical Center managed to do an incredible job realizing the vision of the project.Read the entire article 2014 SEMA Show: 2015 Toyota Sleeper Camry is an 850-hp dragster

-Toyota introduced the 2015 Camry race car that will compete in the NASCAR Sprint Cup Series (NSCS) competition starting next season.
-Moreover, the new vehicle will be used in the 2015 NASCAR Xfinity Series, currently the Nationwide Series.
+Toyota Motor Sales, USA, Inc (TMS) and Toyota Racing Development USA (TRD) introduced today the all-new 2015 Camry race car that will participate in the NASCAR Sprint Cup Series (NSCS) starting next season.

 The multimedia campaign for the refreshed 2015 Toyota Camry will jump off with two 30-second ads on NBC's "Sunday Night Football" telecast.
 According to Toyota, the campaign – entitled "One Bold Choice Leads to Another" -- is targeted at the "transcultural mainstream" and is slated to run through March 2015.